gnoem/habitat/README.md

 - [ ] let users configure "create new habit" emoji in settings (currently 🐛)
 - [ ] prevent duplicate entries (more than one for a given date)
 - [ ] better unhandledFormError message
-- [ ] probably isMobile would be better as a custom hook
+- [ ] clock date should change at midnight exactly
 - [x] if cookie is invalid user, log out
 - [x] emoji picker for habit icons ([use this maybe?](https://github.com/iamcal/emoji-data))
 - [x] instructions for label template for complex habits + regex validation error if no handlebars are found in string